 Skip to Content

-5. The scholarships are awarded for one year, but recipients will be encouraged to reapply again in subsequent years.
-Scholarships will not be awarded in those years where there are no suitable applicants.
+The scholarships are awarded for one year, but recipients are encouraged to reapply again in subsequent years.

-6. The first payment of the stipend will be made in May, followed by equal-sized instalments every two months for a year.
+The first payment of the stipend is made in May, followed by equal-sized instalments every two months for a year.

-7. Applications close on the 10 March in the year in which the award is to be made.
-Application forms (ASSC.3) can be downloaded at the bottom of this page.
+Applications close on the 10 March in the year in which the award is to be made.
+Application forms (ASSC.3) can be downloaded here.
 Completed applications are to be sent to Dr Kerry Harrington, K.Harrington@massey.ac.nz.
 Alternatively, hard copy applications can be delivered to Dr Kerry Harrington’s office AH 302.

 Application cannot be accepted before 10/12/2018.